SOLID: A Large-Scale Semi-Supervised Dataset for Offensive Language Identification: Related Work

-{\bf Aggression Identification:} The TRAC shared task on Aggression Identification \cite{kumar2018benchmarking} provided participants with a dataset containing 15,000 annotated Facebook posts and comments in English and Hindi for training and validation.
-A Facebook and Twitter dataset were used for testing.
-The goal was to discriminate between three classes: non-aggressive, covertly aggressive, and overtly aggressive.
+There have been several recent studies on offensive language, hate speech, cyberbulling, aggression, and toxic comment detection.
+See \cite{Survey:2021:Abusive:Language} for an overview.

-{\bf Bullying detection:} There have been several studies on cyber-bullying detection.
-For example, \newcite{xu2012learning} used sentiment analysis and topic models to identify relevant topics, and \newcite{dadvar2013improving} used user-related features such as the frequency of profanity in previous messages.
+Hate speech identification is by far the most studied abusive language detection task \cite{ousidhoum-etal-2019-multilingual,chung-etal-2019-conan,mathew2020hatexplain}.
+One of the most widely used datasets is the one by \citet{davidson2017automated}, which contains over 24,000 English tweets labeled as non-offensive, hate speech, and profanity.
+A recent shared task on this topic is HatEval \cite{basile-etal-2019-semeval}.

-{\bf Hate speech identification:} This is by far the most studied abusive language detection task \cite{kwok2013locate,burnap2015cyber,djuric2015hate,ousidhoum-etal-2019-multilingual,chung-etal-2019-conan}.
-One of the most widely used datasets is the one by \newcite{davidson2017automated}, which contains over 24,000 English tweets labeled as non-offensive, hate speech, and profanity.
-A recent shared task on the topic is HatEval \cite{basile2019semeval}.
+For cyberbullying detection, \citet{xu-etal-2012-learning} used sentiment analysis and topic models to identify relevant topics. \citet{dadvar2013improving} and \citet{safi-samghabadi-etal-2020-detecting} studied utility of the conversational context.
+In particular, \citet{dadvar2013improving} used user-related features such as the frequency of profanity in the previous messages.
+More recent work has addressed the issues of scalable and timely detection of cyberbullying in online social networks.
+To this end, \citet{10.1145/3167132.3167317} used a dynamic priority scheduler, and \citet{10.1145/3308558.3313462} proposed a sequential hypothesis testing. \citet{safi-samghabadi-etal-2020-detecting} constructed a dataset of cyberbullying episodes from the semi-anonymous social network ask.fm.

-{\bf Toxicity detection:} The Toxic Comment Classification Challenge\footnote{ \url{http://kaggle.com/c/jigsaw-toxic-comment-classification-challenge}} was an open competition at Kaggle, which provided participants with comments from Wikipedia organized in six classes: toxic, severe toxic, obscene, threat, insult, and identity hate.
-The dataset was also used outside of the competition \cite{georgakopoulos2018convolutional}, including as additional training material for the aforementioned TRAC shared task \cite{fortuna2018merging}.
+There were two editions of the TRAC shared task on Aggression Identification \cite{kumar-etal-2018-benchmarking,kumar-etal-2020-evaluating}, which provided participants with datasets containing annotated Facebook posts and comments in English and Hindi for training and validation.
+Then, Facebook and Twitter datasets were used for testing.
+The goal was to discriminate between three classes: non-aggressive, covertly aggressive, and overly aggressive.
+Two other shared tasks addressed toxic language.
+The Toxic Comment Classification Challenge\footnote{\url{http://kaggle.com/c/jigsaw-toxic-comment-classification-challenge}} at Kaggle provided participants with comments from Wikipedia annotated using six labels: toxic, severe toxic, obscene, threat, insult, and identity hate.
+The recent SemEval-2021 Toxic Spans Detection shared task addressed the identification of the token spans that made a post toxic \cite{pav2021semeval}.